All Episodes

 Wow.

-You're an independent thinker, you have your own ideas, and you're not going to make any sort of compromises about your principles or your convictions for the sake of telling a party line.
+You have your own ideas, and you're not going to make any sort of compromises about your principles or your convictions for the sake of telling a party line.

-So I could see how that would have been something that would have been frustrating for Republicans uh back in 2010.
+So I could see how that would have been something that would have been frustrating for Republicans back in 2010.

 Oh, absolutely, Chase.

-Look, I ran because I was all about the debt and the size of government, and you know, like I know, Republicans are every bit as guilty when it comes to the debt as Democrats are.
+And you know, like I know, Republicans are every bit as guilty when it comes to the debt as Democrats are.

 Yes.

-Well, I mean, we saw a lot of spending last year, and I do want to specifically talk to you about Trump because I am a Trump supporter, although reluctantly, um, mostly because everybody I hate hates him.
+And I do want to specifically talk to you about Trump because I am a Trump supporter, although reluctantly, mostly because everybody I hate hates him.

-So and I and I hear that, and what makes me kind of an unusual guy is I'm a never Trumper.
+And what makes me kind of an unusual guy is I'm a never Trumper.

 I can't stand him, but I voted for him in 2016.

-I I wasn't a never Trumper.
+I wasn't a never Trumper.

-I I understand why Trump got elected.
+I understand why Trump got elected.

-Uh he uh he sang a populist tune.
+He sang a populist tune.

-Uh look, our politics is fucked up, it's messed up.
+Look, our politics is fucked up.

-Both parties suck, and most of the American people are fed up with both parties.
+And most of the American people are fed up with both parties.

 We needed a disruptor.